An expert-backed guide on looking after your dog’s teeth

 Golden Labrador smiling at owner

 What would this mean for your dog?
 Well, let’s take the mouth for example.
-In your dog’s mouth, an unbalanced or unhealthy microbiome can cause the immune system to attack various tissues, including the gums and the ligaments that hold your dog’s teeth in place.
+In your dog’s mouth, an unbalanced microbiome can cause the immune system to attack various tissues, including the gums and the ligaments that hold your dog’s teeth in place.

 Signs of a poor microbiome in dogs